orbforge/orb-docs/docs/orb-app/orb-app-at-a-glance.md

 ---
-title: The Orb app at a glance
+title: The Orb App at a Glance
 shortTitle: App Overview
 metaDescription: Get a quick overview of the Orb app interface, features, and navigation to help you get started.
-section: Orb app
+section: Orb App
 ---

-# The Orb app at a glance
+# The Orb App at a Glance

 This guide provides a quick tour of the Orb app interface to help you get oriented and start using Orb effectively.